Subordinated Debt Under Bail-in Threat

 University of Bologna Law Review, Vol. 2:2, 2017

 48 Pages Posted: 22 Jan 2017 Last revised: 10 Jan 2018

 This paper aims to address the role of subordinated liabilities within the new resolution framework resulting from the post-crisis reforms.

-Therefore, this paper infers the inefficiency of a pure mandatory bail-in mechanism for subordinated debt, proposing to complement it with a contractual clause to bail-in subordinated creditors, tailored on coco bonds model, in order to enhance certainty amongst the contractual parties.
+Therefore, the paper, given the compelling arguments showing the inefficiency of a pure mandatory bail-in mechanism for subordinated debt, proposes to complement it with a contractual clause to bail-in subordinated creditors, tailored on coco bonds model, in order to enhance certainty amongst the contractual parties.

 Keywords: Law and Economics, Law and Finance, European Banking Union, Resolution, Subordinated Bonds.; Decreto Salva Banche

 JEL Classification: G21, G28, K22